ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@unknownsizeallowed` attribute is `/EBMLSchema/element/@unknownsizeallowed`.

-A boolean to express if an EBML Element is permitted to be Unknown-Sized Element (having all VINT\_DATA bits of Element Data Size set to 1).
+This attribute is a boolean to express whether an EBML Element is permitted to be Unknown-Sized Element (having all VINT\_DATA bits of Element Data Size set to 1).
 EBML Elements that are not Master Elements MUST NOT set unknownsizeallowed to true.
 An EBML Element that is defined with an unknownsizeallowed attribute set to 1 MUST also have the unknownsizeallowed attribute of its Parent Element set to 1.

 An EBML Element with the unknownsizeallowed attribute set to 1 MUST NOT have its recursive attribute set to 1.